ronen567/just-the-docs/docs/blog-page-1.md

 Here's is my first post on machine learning and deep learning, which will be followed by posts both on theory and implementation topics.
 So this is an intro.
-I should start with a brief definitoion of 'Machine Learning', sum it in a single sentence:  Machine Learning, (or I’d prefer to speak of Machine Learning Algorithms), are computer algorithms which improve automatically through reference from data.
+I should start with a brief definitoion of 'What Machine Learning is', in the effort to sum it in a single sentence:  Machine Learning, (or I’d prefer to speak of Machine Learning Algorithms), are computer algorithms which improve automatically through reference from data.

-I'll explain the meaning of that, and emphasize the difference between Machine Learning Algorithms and conventional algorithms, using an example.
+I'll explain the meaning of "improve automatically through reference from data", and emphasize the difference between Machine Learning Algorithms and conventional algorithms, using an example problem.

-### Problem: Classify pictures to one of the 2 classes: "cat" or "not a cat".
+### Example Problem: Classify pictures to one of the 2 classes: "cat" or "not a cat".
 So, here's a picture of a such...

 Figure 1: This is a cat!

 ![This is a cat](../assets/images/pictures/definitely-a-cat.jpg)

-Let's put Machine Learning aside, and solve this classification problem, using a conventional, non-machine learning algorithm solution.
-A conventional solution would probably be implemented using dedicated (and complicated) computer vision algorithms, which would try to detect a cat-like object in the picture, by  extraction of cat characterizing features within the picture.
+Let's put Machine Learning aside, and consider a solution for this classification problem, using a conventional, non-machine learning algorithm solution.
+So, a conventional solution would probably be implemented using dedicated (and complicated) computer vision algorithms, which would try to detect a cat-like object in the picture, by extraction of cat characterizing features within the picture.

 Take a look at that cute cat up here: the algorithm needs to detect charectarizing features such as the ears, eyes, whiskers, etc. Not an easy job at all!
 It requires complicated parsing and detection algorithms, and be indifferent to so many potential camera perspectives, poses, colors, scales, and just name it...
-And..suppose the algorithm can make it, and is able to determine a cat, when he sees one.
-But, what about a picture of 'not a cat',  with certain cat-like features - take a look at this puppy!
+And..let's assume that mission is possible, algorithm can make it, and is able to determine a cat - when he sees a picture of a one.
+But, what about a picture of 'not a cat',  but with lots of cat-like features - I mean - take a look at the puppy below!

 Figure 2: Not a cat!